-- Approximately 10 acres will be treated with herbicides for nuisance weed control. - Approximately 10 acres will be moved in Zone 3 interchanges and wide median areas.
+- Approximately 10 acres will be treated with herbicides for nuisance weed control. - Approximately 10 acres will be mowed in Zone 3 interchanges and wide median areas.

-- Areas prioritized for nuisance weed management in Zone 3 will be mapped in the 2022 season for this area in reference HATS layer - Nuisance Vegetation Management. - Only areas where occasional Zone 3 maintenance is needed: Interchange quadrants, wide medians on I-5 and SR20 - SR20, MP100 Sutter Park, roadside park, mowing lawns as needed - Any environmental mitigation sites that have met their permit conditions and turned over to Maintenance for ongoing care are noted here and will be added as a layer in HATS
+- Areas prioritized for nuisance weed management in Zone 3 will be mapped in the 2024 season for this area in reference HATS layer - Nuisance Vegetation Management. - Only areas where occasional Zone 3 maintenance is needed: Interchange quadrants, wide medians on I-5 and SR20 - I-5 College Way and Kincade maintained by City of Mount Vernon - I-5 at George Hopper I/C maintained by City of Burlington

+- SR20 Sharpes Corner City is going to be taking over maintenance of bike trail and roundabouts. - SR20, MP100 Sutter Park, roadside park, mowing lawns as needed - Any environmental mitigation sites that have met their permit conditions and turned over to Maintenance for ongoing care are noted here and will be added as a layer in HATS - SR9 Roundabouts two sites needing attention for trees and weed control - SR9 Gribble Creek Fish passage project coming back to maintenance this year after plant establishment.